 Comparative politics focuses on politics “as they are,” not as they “should be.”
 Comparativists employ the comparative method, the act of implicit and explicit comparing and contrasting of political institutions and processes, to attempt to better explain why politics occurs the way it does.
 In this class, we will use real life comparative cases to explore broad topics such as the state, nationalism, immigration policies, development, revolution, and regime types and transitions.

-For Fall 2024 semester, Comparative Government (POLS2) will be taught as a fully online class in an asynchronous format.
-There will not be synchronous meetings online.
-The course is a 16-week format class that begins on September 3rd.
+For Fall 2026 semester, Comparative Government (POLS2) will be taught as a hybrid class.
+The course is a 16-week format class that begins on August 31st.
+The in person meetings will be on Wednesdays.

 You can find other important dates on the Admissions and Records Important Dates webpage.